Ordination of women in Christianity: Anglican

 The ordination of women in the Anglican Communion has been increasingly common in certain provinces since the 1970s.
 However, several provinces (such as the Church of Pakistan—a united Protestant Church created as a result of a union between Anglicans, Lutherans, Methodists and Presbyterians) and certain dioceses within otherwise ordaining provinces (such as the Diocese of Sydney in the Anglican Church of Australia), continue to ordain only men.
 Disputes over the ordination of women have contributed to the establishment and growth of conservative separatist tendencies, such the Anglican realignment and Continuing Anglican movements.

 Some provinces within the Anglican Communion, such as the Protestant Episcopal Church in the United States of America, ordain women to the three traditional holy orders of bishop, priest and deacon.
 Other provinces ordain women as deacons and priests but not as bishops; others still as deacons only; and seven provinces do not approve the ordination of women to any order of ministry.

-Sarah Mullally will become Primate of the Church in England on 1 January 2026.
+Sarah Mullally became Primate of the Church in England on 1 January 2026.

 Baptist

-Baptist groups that do not support the ordination of women include;
+Baptist groups that do not support the ordination of women include: